 My toddler sat listening to me explaining why “Morris” had to nap.
 Only then did he calm down enough to agree that a nap will be okay, especially since Morris gets to play right after.
 He channeled frustrating emotions in a play scenario and shared the burden with his fellow toys.

-Rather than face the world on their own, kids use pretend play to channel their emotions through their toys.
+Rather than face the world on their own, toddlers use pretend play to channel their emotions through their toys.
 This is why playing puppets with children can reveal so many nuggets we may not realize.
 Kids feel safe sharing their feelings when it seems like someone else’s, even if that someone else is a toy.

 I’m excited to see my toddler use imaginative play to understand emotions and strengthen his imagination.
 Plus, it’s just so darn cute watching him play his animals, even feeding them “sweet potatoes.”